roheetnarayanan/roheetnarayanan/README.md

 <hr>
 <div align="center">
 <p> <em><Strong>Daily Dose of Star Wars</Strong></em></p><br>
-Powerful you have become, the dark side I sense in you. - Yoda <br>
+Secrets must be exposed when found.
+Detours must be taken when encountered.
+And if you are the one who stands at the crossroads or the place of concealment, you must never leave it to another to act in your place. ?
+Qui-Gon Jinn <br>
-README.md last auto generated Tue Aug 23 08:21:52 2022<br>
+README.md last auto generated Wed Aug 24 08:13:05 2022<br>
 </div>